ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-0/section-1/0-pipeline.md

 title: 'Core Concept: The Data Transformation Pipeline'
 description: >-
-  Coding, at its core, is the art of transforming data to achieve a desired outcome.
+  Coding, at its core, is the art of transforming data to achieve a desired output.
 ---
-Coding, at its core, is the art of **transforming data** to achieve a desired outcome.
+Coding, at its core, is the art of **transforming data** to achieve a desired output.

 ![Pipeline image](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1744449185892.png)